esp32beans/BLE_HID_Client/README.md

 ## Warning if using ESP32 S3

 Arduino-esp32 2.0.4 works fine except for a few problems with ESP32 S3.
 If you are not planning to use ESP32 S3, just use the latest stable release.
-If you have problems with ESP32 S3, try the previous release.
+If you have problems with ESP32 S3, try the previous release, 2.0.3.